materials-discovery/data-campaign-2122/openmaterialsdb_TeamRoom4.md

  ### Description:
- Open Materials Database is database free for everyne providing materials properties by people who work in computational materials design research.
-This database is mainly contributed by Rickard Armiento at Theoretical Physics at Linköping University.
+Open Materials Database is a database free for everyne providing properties information of different materials by people who work in computational materials design research.
+This database is contributed by Rickard Armiento at Theoretical Physics at Linköping University and other contributors.